MarvinKweyu/marastore/README.md

 ### Setting up a Braintree account

 This solution uses [Braintree](https://www.braintreepayments.com/) for payment.
 Create your account on the [developer](https://sandbox.braintreegateway.com) portal and get the sandbox keys.

+Once done, copy `maranomadstore/config/.env.example` to `maranomadstore/config/.env.example` making sure to fill your keys where necessary.

-Once done, modify the `base.py` settings file in the config folder.
+As an overview the `base.py` settings file in the config folder.

 ```python
 # PAYMENTS